 Click the photo to view gallery.

 WPC’s Kirby Avenue facility includes offices, an adjoining maintenance warehouse, parking lots, and a storage yard.
-The existing stormwater drainage system on the property is limited to an enclosed storm sewer and roof drainage collection system, which discharges into a combined sewage system.
+The existing stormwater drainage system on the property is limited to an enclosed storm sewer and roof drainage collection system, both of which discharge into a combined sewage system.

-The first element of the project includes replacing 10,200 square feet of existing asphalt and and 4,200 square feet of concrete with pervious, or porous, pavement.
-The pervious pavement allow stormwater runoff to infiltrate underground.
-This reduces the chance of heavy rain overwhelming the sewer system and recharges the ground.
+A major part of the project replaced 10,200 square feet of existing asphalt and 4,200 square feet of concrete with pervious, or porous, pavement.
+The pervious pavement allows stormwater runoff to infiltrate underground.
+This reduces the chance of heavy rain overwhelming the sewer system, and it recharges the ground.

-Under the second element of the project, 2 rain gardens will be constructed to cover 480 square feet of ground.
-The rain gardens would collect and retain rainwater drained from approximately 17,400 square feet of roof area covering the WPC building.
-The existing roof drainage collects into downspouts, which discharge directly into the combined sewer system.
-The downspouts would be diverted from the sewer system to the rain gardens located along the northeast side of WPC’s warehouse building and conveniently accessed through a garage area.
-The rain gardens will contain plants native to the Cleveland area, which will help to ensure that the plants are accustomed to local climate changes and therefore require less maintenance.
-The integration of the rain gardens will be done in a way that is both functional and aesthetically appealing, while also resulting in a reduction of stormwater discharged into the combined sewerage system.
+Two rain gardens cover 480 square feet of ground.
+The rain gardens collect and retain rainwater drained from about 17,400 square feet of roof area covering the WPC building.
+The former roof drainage collected into downspouts, which discharged directly into the combined sewer system.
+The downspouts were diverted from the sewer system to the rain gardens located along the northeast side of WPC’s warehouse building and conveniently accessed through a garage area.
+The rain gardens contain plants native to the Cleveland area, and they are accustomed to local climate changes and require less maintenance.
+The integration of the rain gardens is both functional and aesthetically appealing, while also resulting in reduction of stormwater discharged into the combined sewerage system.

-The third element of the project is the construction of bioswales to collect drainage from the main entrance and east entrance driveways that would not be collected by the pervious pavement.
-Approximately 9,950 square feet of parking lot drainage flows across lawn area before flowing into the Kirby Avenue Street drainage system, which outlets into the combined sanitary sewer system.
-This drainage will be intercepted by the bioswales, where it will infiltrate into the ground.
-The bioswales will be similar to the rain gardens in that they will contain plants native to the Cleveland area.
+A bioswale collects runoff from non-pervious pavement around the main and east entrance driveways.
+Prior to completion of the stormwater management project, about 9,950 square feet of parking lot drainage flowed into the Kirby Avenue Street drainage system, which outlets into a combined sanitary sewer system.
+That drainage is now intercepted by the bioswale and infiltrates into the ground.
+The bioswale is similar to the rain gardens in that it also contains plants native to the Cleveland area.

-The project is scheduled to be completed in the fall of 2011.
-WPC will conduct tours to showcase the benefits of using green in infrastructure.
-In addition to its environmental benefits, the project will be used as a demonstration to educate the community and spread the use of green solutions to stormwater issues.
+In addition to its environmental benefits, the stormwater management project is used to educate the community about the use of green solutions to stormwater issues.

 The Environmental Protection Agency (EPA) grants Cleveland a permit to operate a Municipal Separate Storm Sewer System Communities Address Non-Point Source Pollution